xiix0/scam/README.md

-Alas, how love can trifle with itself!
+Rebellion lay in his way, and he found it.
-		-- William Shakespeare, "The Two Gentlemen of Verona"
+		-- William Shakespeare, "Henry IV"